Manual Handling Training DVD

 After putting our project out there to our clients, the following came forward allowing us to film at their sites, with Osteopathic Solutions providing the finished production free of charge for them.

 Pork Farms (owned by Addo Food Group) are bakers of delicious Classic Pork Pies and Melton Mowbray Pies made with 100% British Pork.
 Our team of Manual Handling Experts have provided Bespoke Manual Handling Programmes for their Poole Bakery and Dorset Foods sites.
 Pork Farms Market Drayton specifically produces sausage rolls and pies.

-As part of our coverage of 88 Councils nationally (as off January 2020 when this Case Study was written), our provision for Dacorum Borough Council started in 2012 where we provided Instructor Programmes for their Waste Services and Grounds Teams.
+As part of our coverage of over 90 Councils nationally, our provision for Dacorum Borough Council started in 2012 where we provided Instructor Programmes for their Waste Services and Grounds Teams.
 Following this in 2019 we provided a Manual Handling Risk Assessment for their Refuse, Recycling and Street Cleansing tasks and in 2020 trained more Instructors and 180 of their workforce.

 Kimal is an innovative and trusted manufacturer and supplier of specialised procedure packs and vascular access devices to hospitals across the world.
 Their Bromsgrove site is a manufacturing facility and their Worcester site is a logistics warehouse.
 We have trained 12 Manual Handling Instructors over 2 Courses in 2016 and 2018.